0xd4y/AWSealion/README.md

 When configuring a user agent for an engagement, the engagement's user agent is applied to all profile in a set engagement unless a profile has an assigned specific user agent.

 ### Default User Agent Manipulation
-When using the `--set-default-user-agent` command, it is possible to set a defualt user agent that would be used across all engagements if the engagement user agent or profile user agent are not set.
+When using the `--set-default-user-agent` argument, it is possible to set a defualt user agent that would be used across all engagements if the engagement user agent or profile user agent are not set.

 ### User Agent Hierarchy
 1. Most important: Profile user agent